-Statement of Policy: The Cass County Public Library is charged with providing a safe, quiet, and pleasant place for every patron and staff member.
+Cass County Public Library is charged with providing a safe, quiet, and pleasant place for every patron and staff member.
 Everyone has the right to use the building undisturbed, and every staff member has the right to work without undue interference.
 CCPL patrons and staff members should be free of any threat of harm, invasion of property, or gross indignity.
 The CCPL Board has adopted the following policy, so that CCPL may provide an atmosphere conducive to appropriate use of the facilities.
 Libraries are for everyone’s enjoyment.

 Examples of unacceptable conduct include, but are not limited to:

 - Offensive, threatening, harassing, or abusive behavior, language, or gestures.